-Understanding Your Traveler Housing Options
+Understanding Your Medical Traveler Housing Options

 Is furnished housing worth it?

-To avoid snoozing on the floor, invest in a good quality air mattress with a pump.
+To avoid snoozing on the floor, invest in a good-quality air mattress with a pump.
 Some of them are very fancy and withstand the durability test of not even having a bedframe.
-Head to Amazon and grab this one.
-Or if you need a top-rated air mattress from a more detailed list, check out this Buyers Guide from The Sleep Judge.
+If you need a top-rated air mattress from a more detailed list, check out this Buyer's Guide from The Sleep Judge.

-Gathering a letter of reference from a current or past landlord, proof of a dog training class, and veterinarian documentation stating that your pet is up-to-date on medical care can all help you acquire pet-friendly travel nurse housing options.
+Gathering a reference letter from a current or past landlord or property owner, submitting proof of a dog training class, and including veterinarian documentation stating that your pet is up-to-date on medical care can all help you acquire pet-friendly travel nurse housing options.
 Other types of documentation you may need to provide include:

 Just because they allow pets doesn't mean it's right for you and your furry friend.
 Ask yourself how you can make your pet more comfortable in their new environment.
 Is there a park or walking path nearby for your dog to play?
 Plenty of sunlight and lookout points for your kitty?
-Do you have a good resource for pet sitting, should you need it?
+Do you have resources for pet sitting, should you need it?
 Our pets deserve the same amenities and sense of home as we do, so any extra steps you can take to ensure their comfort will help them adjust easier.

-Getting your housing deposit back at the end
+Getting your housing deposit back

 Read your lease

 Some leases will have a page of itemized costs listed to replace items or make repairs, including items like light bulb replacements, batteries for smoke detectors, drip pans for stoves, stain removal, general hourly cleaning, steam carpet cleaning, etc. Use this as a checklist during your last week in the unit.

 Fill out the inspection checklist

-Organize, clean and repair the property
+Organize, clean, and repair the property if needed

 Request a final walkthrough

-Document the superb condition that you left the property.
+Document the superb condition in which you left the property.
 After you have removed all of your personal belongings, take photos of each room and email them to the manager the same day you move out, so you have the date of correspondence and proof of the condition of the property.
 This way you aren't hit with the bill for someone else's stay.

 Leave the keys in the right place